This chapter provides a thematic and chronological overview of national reforms and policy developments since 2021.

 The revision of the Curricula seeks to reorient school education, based on scientific developments and the emerging demands of the society of the future.
 The new Curricula integrate the positive elements of the previous ones, whilst responding, first and foremost, to the needs of all students, to the new social reality and context in sciences as regards teaching, learning, subjects and the practices applied, as well as the development of skills that are essential to the citizens of the 21st century.

 The new Curricula have as their starting point the learning outcomes, i.e. everything the student needs to know, understand and be able to apply after completing each learning process.
-The emphasis moves from the subject, the teachers and the teaching process to the students and the expected learning outcomes: basically, this means a reverse process, where the basis of planning is the learning outcomes and all the other parameters depend on their definition (http://iep.edu.gr/el/nea-programmata-spoudon-arxiki-selida).
+Basically, this means a reverse process, where the basis of planning is the learning outcomes and all the other parameters depend on their definition (http://iep.edu.gr/el/nea-programmata-spoudon-arxiki-selida).

 Higher education